What SSD will be compatible with Lenovo ThinkPad 13?

 Third, click Start Backup to Create Windows backup.

 Step 2.
-Create Bootable Media
+Create Bootable Media to boot computer

 After backing up data completed, create bootable media with this program.
 On its main window, select Home -> Tools -> Create Bootable Media, then follow the instructions to create bootable USB drive.